Actindo-AG/Documentation/OfferCookbook/02_OfferFromProductBasic.md

 [!!Core actions](../ActindoWorkFlow/UserInterface/08_CoreActions.md)
 [!!Manage the offers](../Channels/Operation/01_ManageOffers.md)

-# Create a basic offer from a product workflow
+# Create an offer from a product workflow for any sales channel

 ![Offer from product basic](../Assets/Screenshots/OfferCookbook/OfferFromProductBasic.png "[Offer from product basic]")